saadtariq001s/zero-shot-audio-classification/README.md

-# Audio Classification with Deep Learning
+# Zero-Shot Audio Classification using Laion

-This repository contains a Jupyter Notebook for performing audio classification using deep learning techniques.
-The notebook demonstrates the process of loading, preprocessing, and training a neural network model to classify audio samples into various categories.
+This repository contains a Jupyter Notebook for performing audio classification using a zero-shot audio classification model 'laion' from huggingface.
+The notebook demonstrates the process of loading, preprocessing, and inferencing of the neural network model to classify audio samples into various categories.

 ## Table of Contents
 - [Introduction](#introduction)